CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 **TLDR: We're still keeping it ticking, but we're being more up-front that CocoaPods is in maintenance mode.**

 CocoaPods is about 13 years old now, and the landscape of iOS development has changed a lot in that time.
-I remember the fragmented islets of small shared libraries (like: ASIHTTPRequest, Nimbus, SBJson, SSToolkit, iCarousel) with tricky upgrade instructions and complicated build setups.
+I remember the fragmented islets of small shared libraries (like: ASIHTTPRequest, Three20, SBJson, SSToolkit, iCarousel) with tricky upgrade instructions and complicated build setups.
 CocoaPods simplified that process enough that it turned into the de-facto way to share code in the iOS and Mac community.

 In [2015](https://x.com/orta/status/672436829250052102), Apple announce that the CocoaPods project [had been Sherlocked](https://www.npr.org/2024/06/17/g-s1-4912/apple-app-store-obsolete-sherlocked-tapeacall-watson-copy) because they were going to be creating their own package manager: Swift Package Manager.
 This move effectively took all the wind out of the sails of CocoaPods, slowing active development of the project as competing with Apple on their own turf is rarely a battle worth your volunteer hours.